emard/ulx3s/doc/MANUAL.md

 [ESP32 serial tools](https://github.com/emard/ulx3s-bin/tree/master/esp32/serial-uploader)
 which are known to work or you can use latest from ESP.

+    # WROVER only - don't apply to WROOM
     python serial-uploader/espefuse.py --port /dev/ttyUSB0 set_flash_voltage 3.3V

 After this there is no way back.
 ESP32 should boot again and accept SD cards.